callumflack/callum-flack-design/content/projects/2017-11-01-primary-healthcare-network.comp.md

 ---
 section: Projects
 title: Primary Healthcare Network
-headline: A mobile-first web app to survey patient well-being in North Queensland.
+lede: A mobile-first web app to survey patient well-being in North Queensland.
-lede: A mobile-first web app for <span style="color:rgb(110,190,68)">PRIMARY HEALTHCARE NETWORK</span> to survey patient well-being in North Queensland.
+note: This app is not publicly available.<br>Please get in touch for a demo.
 heroImage: /images/phn-hero.png
 thumbImage: /images/thumb-phn.jpg
 featured: true